blackducksoftware/hub-imageinspector-ws/README.md

-## Overview ##
+# Overview #
-A container-based Web Service for analyzing Docker images (IN DEVELOPMENT)
+A container-based Web Service for analyzing Docker images.

-# Build #
-TBD

-## Where can I get the latest release? ##
+# Where can I get the latest release? #
 You can download the latest source from GitHub: https://github.com/blackducksoftware/hub-imageinspector-ws.

 To try it in a Docker environment, you can use this bash script as a starting point: https://github.com/blackducksoftware/hub-imageinspector-ws/blob/master/src/main/resources/demo-docker.sh.

 Ty try it in a Kubernetes environment, you use this bash script as a starting point: https://github.com/blackducksoftware/hub-imageinspector-ws/blob/master/src/main/resources/demo-minikube.sh.
 It depends on: https://github.com/blackducksoftware/hub-imageinspector-ws/blob/master/src/main/resources/kube-deployment.yml, https://github.com/blackducksoftware/hub-imageinspector-ws/blob/master/src/main/resources/kube-service.yml.

-## Documentation ##
+# Documentation #
+hub-imageinspector-ws is a simple container-based web service that, given a path to a docker image tarfile, returns a Black Duck Hub BDIO (Bill Of Materials) file.

-hub-imageinspector-ws is under development.
-You can use provided bash scripts to try a pre-release version in either a Kubernetes or a Docker environment.
+You can use provided bash scripts as sample code that shows how to deploy and use hub-imageinspector-ws in either a Kubernetes or a Docker environment.
+You only need files in the src/main/resources directory.

-You only need files in the src/main/resources directory, but it's probably easiest to clone the whole repo.
-For the relative paths to be correct, execute the scripts (src/main/resources/demo-*.sh) from the top level directory (the one that contains build.gradle).
 Whichever script you use, you'll want to read the script to understand what it's doing.

+The Docker images (blackducksoftware/hub-imageinspector-ws-alpine, blackducksoftware/hub-imageinspector-ws-centos, and blackducksoftware/hub-imageinspector-ws-ubuntu) are available on Docker Hub.

 ### ImageInspector Service Endpoint ###